Tear Along the Dotted Line

 Tear Along the Dotted Line (Strappare lungo i bordi) is an Italian adult animated comedy drama television series written and directed by Italian cartoonist Zerocalcare.
-It follows Zero, a fictionalized version of Zerocalcare, who reflects on his path in life and a would-be love as he travel outside Rome with his friends Secco and Sara and his armadillo-for-a-conscience.
+It follows Zero, a fictionalized version of Zerocalcare, who reflects on his path in life and a would-be love as he travels outside Rome with his friends Secco and Sara and his armadillo-for-a-conscience.
 The series is inspired by actual experiences lived by Zerocalcare, who voices most of the characters in the original version.
 It was released internationally on Netflix on 17 November 2021 to generally positive reviews from critics.

 A second series featuring the same characters, titled This World Can't Tear Me Down, was released on 9 June 2023.
+A third series featuring the same characters, titled My 2 Cents was released on 27 May 2026.

 Plot

 The series follows Zero, an anxious and socially awkward cartoonist from Rome who reflects on his path in life and a would-be love as he travels to the city of Biella with his friends Sarah and Secco and his armadillo-for-a-conscience.
 In the initial episodes, Zero imitates the voices of his friends since he himself acts as the narrator and plays all the main roles.
 Initially Sarah and Zero meet in a seemingly casual way, and as they progress, Zero begins to remember different episodes of his life and his personal relationships with his close friends, especially Alice, on whom he had a crush when he was younger.
 However, they ultimately never began a romantic relationship with each other, instead maintaining a true friendship.
 Zero and Sarah reunite with Secco to decide how they will travel to Biella.
 Once they arrive at their destination, they are greeted by a couple of elders who host them in their home.
 The trio make it clear that they are not entirely comfortable with the situation, but agreed to come to Biella partly out of a need to save money, and partly as a courtesy to the elderly couple, who are revealed to be Alice's parents.
 At the end of the fifth episode, Secco finally reveals that Alice has died and they are attending her funeral.

 The final episode is the only one in which each character speaks with their real voice, since the events are now happening in real time.
 Zero realizes that Alice also had a crush on him, but their relationship never moved beyond friendship.
 Alice's parents, Sarah, and Zero reflect on what could have motivated a lively and optimistic person like Alice to commit suicide for no clear reason and invite the public to pay more attention to the people around them.